echonest/remix-server/how_to.md

 Remixing:  The getProfile function in remix.js asks the Python server for where the audio file for a given Track ID is.
 You will need to replace the server URL with your own server.
 On the server side, you don't need to change anything.

-How the rest of the server works:

-Short version:  There's a queue of tracks to be analyzed:  your track is added to the queue.
-Once it is processed, the track URL is stored in a key-value database, with the track ID as the key.

-Long version:  for function-by-function comment, please see this writeup